-^{67.} NSC meeting, 19 August 1970, in FRUS, 1969-1976, Vol. XXXIV, p.
-589.
+67 NSC meeting, 19 August 1970, ibid., p.
+589 (link).

-^{68.} Kissinger to Nixon, 3 April 1973 (draft), in DNSA/NT01527.
+68 Kissinger to Nixon, 3 April 1973 (draft), DNSA/NT01527 (link).

-^{69.} Goodby and Lord to Kissinger, 16 November 1976, in FRUS, 1969-1976, Vol. 35, p.
-459; emphasis in original.
-By around 1980, the basic point made here had become public knowledge.
+69 Goodby and Lord to Kissinger, 16 November 1976, FRUS 1969-76, Vol. XXXV, p.
+459 (link).
+Emphasis in original text.
+By around 1980 the basic point here had become public knowledge.
 The former CIA analyst Willard Matthias, for example, wrote in 1980 that the MX missile had been "established as an Air Force requirement" in 1971 and that an "advanced development program was begun in 1973."
-That missile, along with other U.S. systems, would "give the United States a substantial first-strike capability against the largest and most vulnerable sector of the Soviet strategic force-the Soviet missile forces in silo."
-Willard Matthias, letter to the editor, Foreign Affairs, Vol. 59, No. 2 (Winter 1980), p.
-424. Desmond Ball, a leading academic specialist in this area, saw things much the same way.
-"With the deployment of the MX ICBM force of 200 missiles in 1986-9," he wrote in 1982, the United States would "achieve a full counterforce capability."
-The 200 MX missiles, he calculated, would "be more than sufficient to destroy the whole Soviet ICBM force."
-See Ball, "Future of the Strategic Balance," pp. 126-127.
+That missile, along with other U.S. systems, would, he wrote, "give the United States a substantial first-strike capability against the largest and most vulnerable sector of the Soviet strategic force-the Soviet missile forces in silo."
+Willard Matthias, letter to the editor, Foreign Affairs, Vol. 59, No. 2 (Winter 1980) (link), p.
+424. And Desmond Ball, a leading academic specialist in this area, saw things much the same way.
+"With the deployment of the MX ICBM force of 200 missiles in 1986-9," he wrote in 1982, the United States weight in fixed land-based silos" and America continued to deploy a more diversified force, the USSR would "end up in a most disadvantageous position."
+What made this point particularly compelling was that the small Soviet bomber force was not considered very effective and the U.S. Navy had developed the ability to essentially destroy the Soviet submarine force at the start of the war.
+The USSR had nothing equivalent; because with its submarine fleet the Americans had a survivable force-and indeed planned to deploy submarine-based missiles able to destroy Soviet ICBMs-the Americans might soon have both a first-strike and a second-strike capability, whereas the Soviets would have neither.
+In such circumstances people like Schlesinger felt that it was by no means absurd for America to reach for what was sometimes called a "theoretical war-winning capability."